-If you have any form of intellectual property, you have to ensure its legal protection, not only for the sake of your authorship but also for the purpose of safeguarding your ability to earn a living from it.
-A creator should seek intellectual property rights for his or her creations.
+With any form of intellectual property, you have to ensure its legal protection.
+Not only for the sake of receiving credit for your authorship, but also for to safeguard your ability to earn a living from it.

 Intellectual Property Law